makrai/notes/park21-vad-from-categ-emo.md

     * could benefit
       * clinical NLP (Desmet and Hoste, 2013; Sahana and Girish, 2015),
       * emotion regulation such as psychotherapy (Torre and Lieberman, 2018)
-        * eg analyzing the client’s utterance and acknowledging the negative emotion as ‘neglected’ rather than ‘sad’, which is known as ‘affect labeling’, would reduce negative physiological, behavioral, and psychological responses resulting from that emotional state
+        * 'affect labeling': analyzing the client’s utterance and acknowledging the negative emotion as ‘neglected’ rather than ‘sad’, would reduce negative physiological, behavioral, and psycho responses resulting from that emotional state
-* lack of required annotated resources
+* lack of annotated resources
   * a small sentence-level corpus with full VAD annot (Buechel and Hahn, 2017),
   * a corpus annotated with V and A dimensions (Preoţiuc-Pietro+ 2016a; Yu+ 2016a), and